Walter Walkinshaw

 Walkinshaw's career was interrupted by World War II.
-He served in the Navy for five years of continuous duty in war zones at sea.
+He served in the Navy for five years.
 He started in the North Atlantic as a deck officer on a cargo ship dodging German submarines.
-His Asiatic-Pacific Theater ribbon contains three stars – one for Saipan, another for Iwo Jima, and the third for Okinawa.
+He participated in the battles of Saipan, Iwo Jima, and Okinawa.
 He also received a "special commendation for performance duty in operations" against Iwo Jima.
-When he was navigator of aircraft carrier USS Windham Bay, his ship was in the first bloody assault of that island.
-American journalist Ernie Pyle was at one time aboard the USS Windham Bay, and wrote about the importance of jeep carriers in naval battles.
+When he was navigator of aircraft carrier USS Windham Bay, his ship was in the first assault of that island.
 Walt retired in 1946 as a commander.

 He then became a program analyst and foreign affairs specialist with the U.S. government's Interdepartmental Committee on Scientific and Cultural Cooperation.
-In this job, he worked with a little-known program of technical aid and exchange of scientific know-how with South America.
-He worked with a staff of three to get their idea of technical assistance to expand from South America to the rest of the world.
+In this job, he worked with a program of technical aid and exchange of scientific knowledge with South America.
 In the Mundt bill (P.L.
-402), the program was passed by Congress to go worldwide, but no funding was provided.
-It was not until a friend of Walkinshaw's, Benjamin Hardy, wrote the idea into the inaugural speech of President Harry S. Truman and the president announced this bold new program of aid for the underdeveloped world that it was funded and went worldwide.
-It was Truman's fourth point in his speech and thus named the Point Four Program.
+402), the program was approvedby Congress to go worldwide, but no funding was provided.